 British or American visitors to Vienna who feel a little homesick can take refuge at Bobby’s Foodstore, just a couple of minutes walk from Karlsplatz in the center of town.

-Inside Bobby’s you’ll find plenty of food and drink from the English-speaking world, with a focus on Britain.
+Inside Bobby’s, you’ll find plenty of food and drink from the English-speaking world, though with a focus on Britain.
 Chief among these are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a selection of beers and other alcoholic delights.

 So if you’re dying for a packet of salt and vinegar flavored crisps, here’s one place to go.
-I will unashamedly admit to a continuing addiction to Branston pickle that has lasted over 20 years in Austria thanks to Bobby’s excellent stock.
+I will unashamedly admit to a continuing addiction to Branston pickle that has lasted over 25 years in Austria thanks to Bobby’s excellent service.

-The store also stocks basic foodstuffs with a British or American flavor, such as sausages, pickled onions, sliced bread and even flour.
-And at Xmas time, they have crackers, puddings and other traditional items.
+Bobby’s also stocks basic foodstuffs with a British or American flavor, such as sausages, jams and peanut butter.
+And, at Christmas and Easter, they have seasonal fare, such as crackers, puddings and Easter eggs.

 Inevitably, prices reflect the scarcity of the products, but I’m guessing you won’t find 99% of the items anywhere else in the city.

-If you’re actually living in Vienna, check out the noticeboard near the entrance – you’ll find contacts for various English-speaking groups and activities, if you’re pining for the company of your fellow countrymen and -women, or just looking for an English-language playgroup for the kids.
+If you’re actually living in Vienna, check out the noticeboard near the entrance.
+The pinned notices are a good source for finding various English-speaking groups and activities, whether you’re pining for the company of your fellow countryfolk or just looking for an English-language playgroup for the kids.